 The Public Diplomacy Department of the Embassy of Peru in Washington, D.C., is responsible for the cultural promotion of Peru in the United States and the protection of the cultural heritage of the country.

-This department conducts activities in accordance with the Foreign Cultural Policy Plan prepared by the Ministry of Foreign Affairs and the National Institute of Culture, which is part of the Cultural Policy of the State.
+This department conducts activities in accordance with the Foreign Cultural Policy Plan prepared by the Ministry of Foreign Affairs and the Ministry of Culture, which is part of the Cultural Policy of the State.

 The main areas are: